-Among overweight adults (BMI of 25 or more), the European Health Interview Survey (EHIS) separately identifies those who are obese (BMI of 30 or more) from those who are overweight but not obese (i.e. pre-obese with BMI of at least 25 but less than 30).
-There is a social gradient in pre-obesity among women at ages 18 to 44 in Romania - prevalence decreases as levels of educational attainment increases.
-Prevalence of obesity is greater among those with lower levels of educational attainment than others.
+Among overweight adults (BMI of 25 or more), the European Health Interview Survey (EHIS) separately identifies the proportions obese (BMI of 30 or more) from those who are not (i.e. pre-obese with BMI of at least 25 but less than 30).
+Among women at ages 18 to 44 in Croatia, there are clear social gradients in both of these - the prevalence of both decreases as level of educational attainment rises.

-Women overweight at ages 18-44 by educational attainment level, 2014
+Women overweight at ages 18-44 by level of educational attainment, 2014